Basic Approach to Climate Change Issues

 Promotion Framework

-We have established a Sustainability Committee under the supervision of the Board of Directors, chaired by the Representative Director and President and composed of all Directors and Executive Officers as well as Outside Audit & Supervisory Board Members, to promote activities.
+Our Group has established a Sustainability Committee under the supervision of the Board of Directors, chaired by the Representative Director and President and composed of all Directors and Executive Officers as well as Full-Time Audit & Supervisory Board Members, to promote activities.

-The Committee deliberates on and formulates policies, strategies, plans, and measures concerning sustainability, including climate change countermeasures, and identifies issues facing each Group company and clarifies measures to strengthen and improve them.
+The Committee deliberates on and formulates policies, strategies, plans, and measures concerning climate change and sustainability, identifies issues facing each Group company, and clarifies measures to strengthen and improve them.

-Deliberations are reported to the Group Management Strategy Meeting, the Management Meeting, and the Board of Directors as appropriate.
+Committee deliberations are reported as needed to the Group Management Strategy Meeting, Management Meeting, and Board of Directors, promoting active discussion of sustainability issues at the Board level.

 The Board of Directors will promote active and proactive discussions on sustainability issues.